 Lastly, the desktop application features an in-built exchange that lets you swap between popular coins instantly.

 The Trezor Model T is a high-end hardware wallet that comes with a 1.5” color touchscreen LCD.
 It is a great option for investors who wish to maintain an extensive portfolio of cryptos and NFTs, as well as enthusiasts who wish to explore web3 in a secure way.

 The wallet supports 1,456 crypto assets and comes with an in-built exchange to swap between coins.
 However, note that not all coins are eligible for swaps.
 Furthermore, you cannot store some digital assets like NFTs natively on Trezor.
 You can, however, use a third-party app to store and manage your tokens bought off of NFT marketplaces from the Trezor interface.

 You can create an unlimited number of wallets within the device (theoretically, of course) and manage your coins in the Trezor Suite application.

 To begin using the Trezor Model T, you’ll need to first update the firmware.
-Do this by connecting your device to your computer and navigate to the Trezor website on your browser.
+Do this by connecting your device to your computer and navigating to the Trezor website on your browser.
 Click on “App” and select “Trezor Suite for Web”.
 Alternatively, you can download a Windows, Linux, or IOS client.

-The website should give you instructions on how to update your Trezor firmware and create a new wallet.
+The website should give you instructions on how to update your Trezor firmware and create a new cold storage wallet.
 If you are a new user, you may want to stick with the Single-backup phrase option when creating a wallet.